 The Conrad-Caldwell House Museum presents an opportunity to step back in Louisville’s history like never before.
 Dating back to 1895, this urban castle has now been converted into a historical museum where you can admire guided age architecture and opulent period decor.

-Docent-led tours of Conrad-Caldwell House Museum are available from Thursday to Sunday each week.
+Docent-led tours of the Conrad-Caldwell House Museum are available from Thursday to Sunday each week.
 The historic home opens its doors on Wednesdays as well for a self-guided experience.

 You’ll also find several weekly events in the museum calendar; be sure to check for what’s going on while you’re staying in Louisville.
 Some popular, recurring events include an indoor Victorian garden, afternoon tea parties, and sip-and-learn cocktail parties.